This post may contain affiliate links. Please see our disclosure policy.

 That should make a full canner batch of 7 pint jars.

-Each pint of concentrate will make a gallon of strawberry lemonade.
+Each pint of concentrate will make a half a gallon of strawberry lemonade.
 Just add 1 pint of home-canned concentrate to 3 pints water, and serve over ice.

 Making Strawberry Lemonade Concentrate